Roboto-Automo/100-days-of-code/robertoProgressLog.md

 *Still doing the basic Javascript module on the Freecodecamp tutorials in Javascript data structures*

 * going over if else statements in Javascript and Switch Statements - making sure to add break; after each statement unlike in Swift.
-* returning a boolean value in a function function isEqual(a, b) { return a === b;}
+* returning a boolean value in a function. eg. function isEqual(a, b) { return a === b;}

 * Accessing object properties with dot and bracket notation and updating or deleting properties in an object.